twowaits/SDE-Interview-Questions/LinkedIn/README.md

 * Given a string, find the number of distinct palindromic substrings (should optimise time complexity)

+* Given the pointer to the root of the tree and two values val1 and val2 .
+Find the length of path between the values val1 and val2 in the binary tree.

 ____
 <b name="tech">Technical Interview Questions</b>
 <br/>